-Exemptions are also available where property is transferred between spouses or upon a separation/divorce, transfers of property between group companies, settlement of property on trust (depending on who the beneficiaries are) and a number of other situations.
+- the property is transferred between spouses or upon a separation/divorce, transfers of property between group companies, settlement of property on trust (depending on who the beneficiaries are) and a number of other situations.

-Inheritance and donations
+Inheritance and Donations

 There are no inheritance taxes in Malta.
 However, the duty on transfers of immovable property situated in Malta is charged on any acquisition of property, including through inheritance and donations.

 Exemptions are available in some circumstances, including where property is donated to or inherited by close family members and where property is donated to a philanthropic institution.

 - Citizens of the EU who have resided in Malta for a minimum period of 5 years may freely acquire property in Malta without the necessity of obtaining a permit for the purpose.